gitter-badger/hibbitts-design-org/pages/blog/2015-12-11-using-grav-with-github/post.md

   ![Deploy website homepage](deploy.png)
   _Figure 11.
 Deploy website homepage._

-  Head over to [Deploy](deployhq.com), and sign-up for free account (one project, up to ten commits per day).
+  Head over to [Deploy](deployhq.com), and sign-up for a free account (one project, up to ten commits per day).
 Once you have signed up then create a new project with the needed details of your GitHub repository information and your web server credentials.

   ![Deploy account welcome page](deploy-welcome.png)
   _Figure 12.
 Deploy account welcome page._

-8. Once you have created your first Deploy project, you will need to get the Webhook URL needed to be added to GitHub for automatic deployment of any changed site files.
+8. With your first Deploy project created and configured, you will need to get the Webhook URL needed to be added to your GitHub repository for automatic deployment of any changed site files.
 Press on the "Server" icon of your project info box to view the Server details page.

   ![Deploy projects page](deploy-projects.png)
   _Figure 13.
 Deploy projects page._